jangaleshruti8/ragChatPDF/README.md

 -  Upload PDFs (searchable or image-based)
 -  Extract text using `pdfplumber` or fallback to OCR using `Tesseract`
--  Chunk, embed, and index the content using `SentenceTransformers + FAISS`
+-  Chunk, embed, and index the content using **locally downloaded SentenceTransformers + FAISS**
--  Ask questions about the content and receive answers powered by **Groq-hosted LLaMA3**
+-  Ask questions about the content and receive answers powered by **Ollama's local LLaMA3 model**
 -  Simple HTML+JS chatbot UI for interaction

 ---